 Purnima served in Brown Deer school finance, contributed to first book for Product Management Body of Knowledge and was guest speaker at Marquette University for Management.
 She served in Project Management Institute Milwaukee chapter and was nominated for VP of Outreach.
 She writes on leadership, management, global topic and international relation issues.

 Purnima is driven by Purpose, Integrity and Respect - her basic principles of life, and truly committed to public service and community development.
-She feels it is her responsibility to be part of the solution in Milwaukee County.
-As a Milwaukee County Executive, she will focus on public safety, equal opportunity and economic development for the benefit the community and the county.
-She is running because she is not a career politician, she is running because her primary focus is the community.
+She feels it is her responsibility to be part of the solution in the society.
+She is focused on public safety, education and economic development for the benefit the community.
 Purnima believes that, we make our own destiny.
 And past is not the indicator of future.
 We build our future, TODAY, not what it was, but what it could be.
 Come, join us on our movement!
 Let's Move Ahead...together!

 Always inspire with action, and stay humble.
 Many kings died penniless.
 Many rose from rags to riches in fraction of a second.
 Focus on your deeds.
 You are not perfect but you must do your best.
 Your Deeds are your Destiny.